-Pacemaker or Atrial Defibrillator.
-These devices help keep your heartbeat normal.
-They send impulses to fix your heart’s rhythm.
+Pacemaker .
+These devices help prevent your heart rate from becoming too slow.
+They send impulses to stimulate your heartbeat.
 Your doctor will implant one of these devices near your heart or abdomen, under your skin.

 Your doctor will implant your pacemaker or defibrillator while you’re sedated, so you won’t feel any pain during the procedure.

 Cardiac Ablation.
 Doctors do this procedure in a hospital to fix an abnormal heart rhythm.
-A cardiac ablation works by scarring or getting rid of tissue in your heart to stop faulty electrical signals caused by your AFib.
+A cardiac ablation works by scarring tissue in your heart to stop faulty electrical signals caused by your AFib.
 This usually improves symptoms of AFib like fatigue and shortness of breath.
 There are three types:

 - Catheter ablation.
 This is the most common type of cardiac ablation.
 Your doctor will put long, thin tubes (catheters) through a vein and into your heart.
 Then, they’ll apply extreme heat or cold to cause small scars.